lemaoliu/lemaoliu.github.io/index.md

 ## Welcome to Lemao's Homepage

 My name is Lemao Liu.
-I am currently a researcher at NICT, Japan, working on machine translation, parsing, natural language processing and their related topics.
-You can reach me through fullname at gmail dot com (fullname=lemaoliu).
+I am currently a researcher at Tencent AI Lab, working on machine translation, parsing, natural language processing and their related topics.
+You can reach me through NAME at gmail dot com (NAME=lemaoliu).

 ### More about me

 I am from Yugan in Jiangxi Provice, which is a small yet beautiful county near Poyang Lake, the largest freshwater lake in China.
 I earned my Ph.D. degree at Harbin Institute of Technology (HIT) in Oct.
 2013, under the instructions of Prof. Tiejun Zhao at HIT and Dr. Taro Watanabe at NICT.
-After that, I was a postdoc researcher at the City University of New York, working with Prof. Liang Huang.
+After that, I was a postdoc researcher at the City University of New York, working with Prof. Liang Huang; and then I was a researcher at NICT Japan between Sept.
+2014 and March 2017.